akanadocs/docs-test/ag/pm_registry/subscriptions.md

 ---
 layout: page
 title: Subscriptions
-description: In addition to being used to obtain updates regarding business entity or business service changes, Subscription functionality allows clients with third-party registries (i.e., subscribers) to monitor a subset of data within the Policy Manager "Registry."
+description: In addition to being used to obtain updates regarding business entity or business service changes, Subscription functionality allows clients with third-party registries (subscribers) to monitor a subset of data within the Policy Manager Registry.
 product: ag
 category: learn
 sub-nav-class: Registry
 weight: 05
 type: page
-nav-title: subscriptions
+nav-title: Subscriptions
 ---

 ## Subscriptions
-In addition to being used to btain updates regarding business entity or business service changes, Subscription functionality allows clients with third-party registries (i.e., subscribers) to monitor a subset of data within the Policy Manager "Registry."
+In addition to being used to btain updates regarding business entity or business service changes, Subscription functionality allows clients with third-party registries (subscribers) to monitor a subset of data within the Policy Manager Registry.